emidec/emidec.github.io/_pages/hiring.md

 {% include base_path %}

 ## We're hiring!
-We have two faculty positions open, with application deadline of *14 November 2021*.
-Please see [here]()
+We have [two faculty positions open](), with application deadline of **14 November 2021**.

-Below I have put together some informal FAQs to provide more information about our ecosystem. _Caveat Emptor:_ these are not UCL/HR official guidelines but my personal opinions based on my own experience; you should consider them as such.
+I have put together some _informal_ FAQs to provide more information about our ecosystem. _Caveat Emptor:_ these are not UCL/HR official guidelines but my personal opinions based on my own experience; you should consider them as such.

+Note: we won't be asking all applicants to submit or request reference letters at the time of applications.
+We will do so for shortlisted candidates, who will be invited for one or more interviews via Zoom/MS Teams.

 ## FAQs